musoniusr/DhammaratoDhamma/_posts/2024-08-14-easy-right-effort-aurélien-1-08-14-24.md

 ### Transcript

-**Dhammarato:** Why is it that Westerners don't understand the value of practice?
+**Dhammarato:** The question you asked is "Why is it that Westerners don't understand the value of practice?"

 **Speaker B:** Yeah.
 Okay.

 **Dhammarato:** Okay, so basically, to not understand the value of practice is actually to miss out on the entire point of the Four Noble Truths.
 And that our culture, let us say, is a victim's culture.
 Every child is raised as a victim.
 Every child is actually born as a victim.
 When someone is born, they can't feed themselves, they can't walk, they can't talk, they can't pick up an armor and swords or a gun and defend themselves or anything.
 And as the child grows up, they begin to play.
 And what Mommy does is take the child's play away and says, clean up your room, do your homework, do what you're told to do, go to school, et cetera.
 Like that.
 And so in that regard, we remain victims to Mommy.
 She's the boss.
 And so our whole world is as a up, down, big dog, little dog, underdog.
 In fact, Fritz Pearls called it top dog and underdog.
 And every human being is born as an underdog, and they want to become a top dog, and they don't know how to do that.
 And so they make a huge number of mistakes in the sense of, I'm a bully, I'm a top dog.
-No, bullies are really for dogs.
+No, bullies are really underdogs.
 I've got a lot of money, I've worked hard.
 I'm an entrepreneur, I'm a top dog.
 No, you're an underdog.
 A good example of that would be Elon Musk.

 **Speaker B:** Yeah.
 So that recently I was going to mention, the problem arises when you're a victim to Mommy is what if Mommy doesn't have it all figured out?